North Carolina OB/GYN & MidwiferyClick Hereto get started

 During early labor, you will most likely experience irregular contractions that are mild enough that they do not interfere with your normal activities.
 These early, unpredictable contractions begin the process of opening (dilating) your cervix so that your baby can be born.

 As your body prepares for childbirth, the amniotic sac that has surrounded your baby during pregnancy usually breaks, releasing the amniotic fluid it contains.
 When this happens, you may feel either a sudden gush or a trickle of fluid that leaks steadily.
 The fluid is usually odorless and may look clear or straw-colored.
+If your “water breaks,” write down the time, approximately how much fluid is released, and what the fluid looks like.
+Call your doctor with this information.
+Not all women have their water break during labor.
+Many times, your doctor will rupture the amniotic membrane in the hospital.

 During early labor, your cervix will gradually thin and stretch (called effacement) and open (called dilation) to prepare for the passage of your baby through the birth canal.
 How fast your cervix opens and thins varies from woman to woman and cannot be predicted with any certainty until active labor begins.
+In some women, this process may occur over a period of weeks.
+Cervical effacement is described as a percentage, with 100% being completely thinned.
+Dilation is expressed in centimeters from 0 to 10, with 10 being completely dilated or open.

 Ready to Get Started?